Annibor/financial-freedom-calc/README.md

   - The calculator will determine the monthly savings needed to reach the users financial goal.

 - **Exit**:
-  -The calculator will exit the program if user enters 'exit' in any of the inputs within the calculator.
+  - The calculator will exit the program if user enters 'exit' in any of the inputs within the calculator.

 - **Option to rerun a calculation**:
   - When a calculation is done, the calculator will ask the user if it would like to make another calculation.